Marconiusiii/OhCraps/README.md

 After downloading the OhCraps_Py3.command file, double-click or Open the file and it will open the Terminal app and run.
 Alternatively, with Terminal open, cd to the directory where the command file was downloaded and run:
 $ python3 OhCraps_Py3.command

+If you'd enjoy checking through some strategies to play, be sure to visit my [Oh Craps!
+Strategy Page.](https://www.marconius.com/craps)

 The game starts off asking you to set up a bankroll.
 Enter a numeric amount to start.

 ### Coming Out Roll